fatkulnurk/fatkulnurk/README.md

 # Fatkul Nur Koirudin :alien: | @fatkulnurk

-Hi, i'm rudi :sunglasses: .
+Hi, i'm rudi :sunglasses:.
+Software Engineer with more than 3 years of experience as a Professional & more than 5 years of freelancing.

 All of my client's project repositories are private, so they won't be found unless the client allows them to be published.

 <p align="left"><img src="https://github-profile-trophy.vercel.app/?username=fatkulnurk" alt="fatkulnurk" /></p>